pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 Following this pattern ensures that common inspection and profiling tooling can parse and analyze the invocations.
 We also use these tools to derive symbols for pseudo-functions rendered as part of snapshot tests.

+### Composition of the Environment Functions List

+The following are general rules we use to compose the list of functions in the eval environment introduced above.

+#### What to Include in the Environment Functions List

++ All functions in a group of mutually recursive functions must be included.
++ Other functions might be included as well.
+(The alternative to retrieving it from the environment is to contain the function directly in the expression representing the function application, as a literal)

+#### How to Order Entries in the Environment Functions List

++ All functions in a group of mutually recursive functions use the same order.
+This makes it easier to model invocations in the recursive set, since we can forward the entire list rather than individual items.
++ Recursive functions are placed at the beginning of the list.

 ### Function Values And Generic Function Application

 The Elm programming language supports first-class functions and partial application.
 When a function whose declaration we know (it is not a parameter in the current context) escapes the current context, the Elm compiler emits a representation of this function as a value that can then be freely passed around to other parts of the program and applied sometime later.

+A function value encodes a function in a way that enables the incremental addition of further arguments.
+For each argument, the applying side uses a `ParseAndEval` expression.

 This function value contains not only an encoding of the function body, but also a list of the encoded function bodies the wrapped function depends on, including transitive dependencies.